denham-ed/cafe-sebastian/README.md

  ### Acknowledgements
   - The support my mentor Spencer Barriball for his advice, guidance and directions to resources is gratefully acknowledged.
+  - The Code Institute example read me was used as a template for this document.
+This includes the instructions for deployment on GitHub Pages which is used in full, above.